yegenanil/yegenanil/README.md

 ### Hi there, I'm Anıl <img src="https://raw.githubusercontent.com/iampavangandhi/iampavangandhi/master/gifs/Hi.gif" width="30px">

-As a frontend developer, I have experience in building web applications and designing engaging user interfaces.
-Staying updated with the latest frontend development practices and continuously improving my skills is my passion.
+As a frontend developer, I build web applications and design engaging user interfaces.
+Lately, I've developed a strong interest in 3D web development, particularly with Three.js and React-Three-Fiber.
+I'm currently exploring these tools as a hobby and working to improve my skills in this area.

 <br/>